rails/rails/guides/source/active_record_validations_callbacks.md

 ### Custom Validators

 Custom validators are classes that extend `ActiveModel::Validator`.
-These classes must implement a +validate+ method which takes a record as an argument and performs the validation on it.
-The custom validator is called using the +validates_with+ method.
+These classes must implement a `validate` method which takes a record as an argument and performs the validation on it.
+The custom validator is called using the `validates_with` method.

 ```ruby
 class MyValidator < ActiveModel::Validator